 The final step in executing this seasonal social media campaign was reporting on performance based on engagement.
 To improve social media marketing results, it is a good practice to assess what aspects of your campaign work well and need improvement.
 Then, use this information to guide your social media efforts for your next seasonal social media campaign.

 The outcome?
 Our social media campaign had an organic reach of over 6,400 impressions, an increase of 156% over the previous period.
-Impressions could have been increased substantially more had we run sponsored posts, promoted the campaign to our email list and mentioned it in our Webinar: “Web Design 2016: Top 10 Trends To Attract New Customers”.
+Impressions could have been increased substantially more had we run sponsored posts, and promoted the campaign to our email list.

 Watch what we come up with next!
 We’re planning a fun campaign now.